nexpaq/tile-led/README.md

    └──────────────────────────────────────────────────┘

   ```
-### Running the demo locally

-Copy and paste the URL `http://localhost:5000` to your browser and open developer console and select either an IOS or Android device to see the component's render correctly.
+3. Copy and paste the URL `http://localhost:5000` to your browser and open developer console and select either an IOS or Android device to see the component's render correctly.

-   3. Shut down the local server by pressing `ctrl` and `C` together in terminal.

 ------------------------------------------
 Tile for LED module